Fmerrick/daggerheart-quickstart/README.md

 This module does not include any journal entries on the adventure itself.
 It's assumed you will be using the adventure PDF linked above.

-All compendiums are unlocked for easy import into your world.

 ---